New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 print(f"Scraped {len(clean_images)} images from {target_url}")

-This complete solution shows you how to scrape all images from website pages, handle the common challenges, and export results in a usable format.
+This complete solution shows you how to scrape all images from a website, handle the common challenges, and export results in a usable format.

 Node.js Walkthrough (Optional)